 If you are anything like I used to be, you might think that Mwanza, Tanzania is a small, sleepy, upcountry town—disguised as a city—with few interesting things to do in and around it.
 After spending a few days in Tanzania’s second largest city, I’ve changed my mind.
-I now know that Mwanza city is a scenic, burgeoning, lakeside city (somewhat deserving of that name), with a selection of things to do in its vicinity.
+I now know that Mwanza city is a scenic, burgeoning, lakeside metropolis, with a selection of things to do in its vicinity.

 Don’t believe me?
 Here’s a list of seven things I enjoyed doing during my last trip to Mwanza that you can enjoy too the next time you visit!